 After launching your new blog it’s easy to get obsessed with page ranking and your place in search engines.
 Here I’m going to talk about page ranking.

-Your readers will not care about your page ranking; but advertisers might use this to meaure the worthiness of your site and other bloggers might if they are thinking about linking to your blog.
+Your readers will not care about your page ranking, but advertisers might use this to measure the worthiness of your site and other bloggers might if they are thinking about linking to your blog.

-For instance: If you also happen to write TV reviews and I linked to your blog, it would not increase your rank with Google as I have a PageRank of 0 right now.
-If however, TV.com (PageRank of 8) or Huffington Post (PageRank of 7) were to link to your blog, it would definitely elevate your status.
-Of course you would need more than those two links as lots of links tell Google you are also important.
+For instance: If you also happen to write TV reviews and I linked to your blog, it would not increase your rank with Google as I have a low PageRank right now.
+If however, Rotten Tomatoes or Huffington Post were to link to your blog, it would definitely elevate your status.
+Of course, you would need more than those two links as lots of links tell Google you are also important.

 Google says: “Google search works because it relies on the millions of individuals posting links on websites to help determine which other sites offer content of value”.

 Before you run off to swap links you should understand that Google frowns on link farms (sites created just to provide links) and rapid link building.
 You don’t need a page rank to get listed in search engines.
 You need to make sure search engines are crawling your site.
 This is why you don’t need to worry about PageRanking right now.
 Let your links grow naturally, don’t force them.

 Alexa and Google are different in what they measure and how.
 PageRank gives an indication of how popular a website is in terms of reputation and Alexa gives an estimate of how much traffic a website is getting daily.